Ecora Royalties logo

 Attractive Royalty Model

 Ecora’s royalty model continues to combine inflation protection, revenue upside and low operating risk.
-In Q4 2025, Voisey’s Bay delivered a robust $5.3 m contribution despite planned maintenance, while FY 2025 attributable cobalt deliveries reached 448 t, at the top end of guidance, underscoring the resilience of the asset.
-Across the portfolio, FY 2025 base-metals contribution surged 150 % to $28.5 m, driven by record performance at Mantos Blancos, steady delivery at Voisey’s Bay and the first full year of contribution from the Mimbula copper stream.
-With royalties tied to revenues rather than costs, Ecora benefits from dependable margin protection and long-duration cash flows, while continued high-grade drilling success at Patterson Corridor East adds further upside optionality to the royalty model.
+In Q1 2026, Voisey's Bay generated a net portfolio contribution of $3.6m, up 177% on Q1 2025, on 70 tonnes of attributable cobalt received at an average realised price of $28.66/lb.
+A further 98 tonnes are set for delivery in April, with 56 tonnes currently in transit, reinforcing the asset's reliability.
+Across the portfolio, Q1 2026 base-metals contribution reached $8.3m, up 152% on Q1 2025, supported by Mimbula's $2.1m debut contribution and continued strong performance at Mantos Blancos.
+With royalties tied to revenues rather than costs, Ecora benefits from dependable margin protection and long-duration cash flows, while ongoing exploration and expansion potential at Patterson Corridor East adds further upside optionality to the royalty model.

 Robust Portfolio Anchored in Critical Minerals

-Ecora’s portfolio remains tightly aligned with global electrification and decarbonisation trends, with critical minerals accounting for 63 % of FY 2025 portfolio contribution, marking a clear inflection away from steelmaking coal.
-Base-metals contribution increased 150 % year-on-year to $28.5 m, supported by record copper production at Mantos Blancos, a maiden contribution from Mimbula and strong cobalt deliveries from Voisey’s Bay.
+Ecora’s portfolio remains tightly aligned with global electrification and decarbonisation trends, with critical minerals accounting for around 65 % of FY 2025 portfolio contribution, marking a clear inflection away from steelmaking coal.
+Base-metals contribution increased 150 % year-on-year to $28.5 m, supported by record copper production at Mantos Blancos, a maiden contribution from Mimbula and strong cobalt deliveries at Voisey’s Bay.
 Portfolio exposure remains concentrated in stable, established mining jurisdictions, limiting geopolitical risk.
-Meanwhile, binding agreements at Santo Domingo now clear a path to a Final Investment Decision as early as H2 2026, while continued resource expansion at Patterson Corridor East reinforces Ecora’s growing leverage to copper and uranium, two metals central to long-term energy security and electrification.
+Meanwhile, Santo Domingo remains on track for a Final Investment Decision targeted in H2 2026, while continued resource expansion at Patterson Corridor East reinforces Ecora’s growing leverage to copper and uranium, two metals central to long-term energy security and electrification.

 Attractive Valuation and Balance Sheet Strength

 Despite strong operational and financial progress, Ecora’s shares still trade around NAV, reflecting lingering market focus on legacy coal exposure rather than the rapidly evolving portfolio mix.
-FY 2025 portfolio contribution reached $57.0 m, with critical minerals now the dominant earnings driver.
-Balance-sheet strength improved materially through the year, with net debt reduced to $85.5 m at year-end, down from $104.0 m at September, supported by strong base-metals cash flow.
-With disciplined capital allocation, improving liquidity headroom and sustained deleveraging momentum, Ecora enters 2026 with a cleaner balance sheet, increasing financial flexibility and growing exposure to long-life copper and uranium assets.
+FY 2025 portfolio contribution reached $57.0m, with critical minerals now the dominant earnings driver.
+Net debt stood at $85.5m at year-end, with further reduction to $84.4m confirmed at 31 March 2026, reflecting continued deleveraging on the back of strong base-metals cash generation.
+With disciplined capital allocation, improving liquidity headroom and sustained deleveraging momentum, Ecora enters Q2 2026 with a cleaner balance sheet, increasing financial flexibility and growing exposure to long-life copper and uranium assets.

 Catalysts